Copyright 2013 by Trish Causey. All Rights Reserved.

 - 1 teaspoon organic coconut oil

-- 2 to 3 red baby bell peppers, chopped
+- 3 red baby bell peppers, chopped

 - 1 carrot, peeled, sliced very thinly

 - 1/2 cup English peas (leftover or frozen, thawed, drained)